SEAT Arona review: Well-rounded small SUV for a reasonable price

-The SEAT Arona is a well-rounded small SUV, with refined engines and generous standard equipment
+The SEAT Arona is a fine small SUV choice, with refined engines and generous standard equipment

-The SEAT Arona is one of the leading offerings among a huge array of small SUVs currently on the market.
-It offers a composed and refined drive – albeit one that’s short on pure thrills or involvement – and SEAT’s decision to pitch it above the Ibiza means that all versions receive pretty generous standard equipment.
+The SEAT Arona is one of the more compelling offerings among a vast array of small SUVs currently on the market.
+It offers a composed and refined drive – albeit one short on pure thrills or involvement.
+It’s pitched above the Ibiza, which means all versions receive a generous amount of standard equipment.

-It’s not the most practical car in the class, but the 2021 facelifted model offers improved styling, cabin quality and tech so, overall, the Arona just about fits the brief as a small family car.
+It’s not the most practical car in the class, but overall, the improvements in styling and tech mean the Arona just about fits the brief as a small family car.
 It gives drivers the elevated driving position that makes small SUVs like this so appealing, while the engine range delivers a good mix of performance and economy.

 The SEAT Arona went on sale in 2017, and is the smallest SUV in the Spanish car maker's range.
-It slots in below the Ateca compact model and Tarraco seven-seater, and features the same sharp styling cues that are common across the SEAT range.
+It slots below the Ateca compact model and Tarraco seven-seater, and features the same sharp styling cues used across the SEAT range.

 Under the skin, the Arona is based on the same running gear as the Ibiza supermini, and offers a bit more space thanks to its more upright body.
-Its small dimensions mean it's a rival for cars such as the Citroen C3 Aircross, Hyundai Kona, Kia Stonic, Vauxhall Crossland, Peugeot 2008, Renault Captur and Nissan Juke.
+Its diminutive dimensions make it a rival for cars such as the Citroen C3 Aircross, Hyundai Kona, Kia Stonic, Vauxhall Crossland, Peugeot 2008, Renault Captur and Nissan Juke.